tiacsys/bridle/doc/bridle/gs_installing.rst

    .. group-tab:: Linux

-      Navigate to the ``workspace`` folder and enter the following command:
+      Navigate to the :ugn:`workspace` folder and enter the following command:
       ``source zephyr/zephyr-env.sh``

       If you need to define additional environment variables, create the file